US can’t find files on investigation into nuclear arms plant

 Government attorneys are fighting the request.

 The U.S. Attorney’s Office in Denver told the activists in a July 24 email that it cannot find the files.
-The email was made public in a court filing Tuesday.
 Jeff Dorschner, a spokesman for federal prosecutors, confirmed the office sent the email.

-In the court filing, the activists asked a federal judge to order the Justice Department to find the documents within 30 days.
-The judge did not immediately respond to the request.
+The activists plan to ask a federal judge on Wednesday to order the Justice Department to find the documents within 30 days.

 The U.S. Attorney’s Office said it was still trying to find the boxes.

-Note: This story has been corrected to show the activists have not yet asked a judge to order the Justice Department to find the files but plan to submit the request Wednesday.